 Please refer to Bath & North East Somerset schools admissions information for all other admissions information.

 See our Early Years section for an insight into your child's first experiences at Saltford School.

 As a school we place great value on attendance as it has a strong direct link with your child’s achievement and well-being.

-Saltford C of E Primary works alongside the Children Missing Education Service from Bath and North East Somerset Council who support our interventions and any legal action through penalty notices.
+We work alongside the Attendance and Welfare Support Service (AWSS) from Bath and North East Somerset Council who support our interventions and any legal action through penalty notices.

 Penalty notices will be considered for:

 - Excessively delayed returns from holidays without prior agreement with the school